 From the ATF:Individuals manufacturing sporting-type firearms for their own use need not hold Federal Firearms Licenses (FFLs).
 However, we suggest that the manufacturer at least identify the firearm with a serial number as a safeguard in the event that the firearm is lost or stolen.
 Also, the firearm should be identified as required in 27 CFR 478.92 if it is sold or otherwise lawfully transferred in the future.

 If I live in California, are completed 80% lowers subject to the CA Assault Weapons ban?

 Do I need a bullet button?

 Completed 80% lowers are subject to all the same laws that apply to any normal firearm.
 If you live in CA, you need to be careful to follow the laws related to the assault weapons ban.
 In general, if you build AR-15 style rifle with a pistol grip, you will need a "bullet button".
 There are also "featureless" configurations that do not require a bullet button.
 For more info on following CA laws, Calguns.net has a very helpful flowcart: http://www.calguns.net/caawid/flowchart.pdf

-Disclaimer: We are not lawyers and cannot provide legal advice.
+Disclaimer: We are not lawyers.
+The above information is not intended to be legal advice.
+Please do your own research, consult a lawyer, and do not rely on the above information.
 Check your local laws and make sure to follow all of them.